These pages will give you information about teaching and learning and student life

 MA Planning and Environment Research:

 MSc Advanced Architectural Design:

 MSc Urban Planning:

 Master of Architecture (MArch) RIBA Part II:

 Exchange Students Induction TimetablesExchange Students Induction Timetables

 Degree Regulations provide information on programmes of study and set out the regulatory framework by which these are governed.
 Regulations for each programme are on the University regulations and general information webpages.

 Our handbooks tell you about the School, Faculty and University rules that apply to your work.
 They contain important information about the nature of your subject area and your degree programme.
 They also contain information about what we expect from you and what you may expect from us.
 If you can't find the information you require please contact either your personal tutor or the relevant School secretary.

 Archiprint is a self-service printing facility based in the Architecture Building for the use of students.
-This Archiprint user guide (PDF: 3.33 MB) contains all the information you should need but if you have any queries please contact our Computing Officer.
+This ArchiPrint Guide 2017-18 contains all the information you should need but if you have any queries please contact our Computing Officer.

-All submission deadlines for the academic year are now available to view on APL Assessment Deadlines (PDF: 326 KB)
+All submission deadlines for Semester 2 are now available to view Submission dates 2018-19 updated 15.3.19